-The proposed regulations would be valid for a period of five years from December 1, 2020, through November 30, 2025.
+The regulations are valid for a period of five years from December 1, 2021, through November 30, 2026.
 Ice road construction and pipeline installation would be limited to winter months.
-Island construction would be conducted primarily during winter months; however, given construction schedules are subject to delays for multiple reasons.
-Hilcorp anticipates, at most, up to two weeks of open-water pile driving may be required in the first year to complete any pile driving not finished during the winter.
-Other work such as island slope armoring may also occur during openwater conditions.
-All island construction would commence and is expected to be completed in the first year of the proposed regulations (December 2020 through November 2021).
-Pipeline installation would occur in year 2 of the proposed regulations (December 2021 through November 2022), while drilling and production would begin in year 3 and continue through the life of the proposed regulations.
+Island construction would be conducted primarily during winter months; however, given that construction schedules are subject to delays for multiple reasons, Hilcorp anticipates, at most, up to two weeks of open-water sheet pile driving may be required in the first year to complete any pile driving not finished during the winter.
+Other work, such as island slope armoring, may also occur during openwater conditions.
+All island construction would commence and is expected to be completed in the first year of the regulations (December 2021 through November 2022).
+Pipeline installation would occur in year 2 of the regulations (December 2022 through November 2023), while drilling and production would begin in year 3 and continue through the life of the regulations.
 Ice road construction and maintenance activities would occur each winter.